Fuco1/smartparens/README.md

 At any time in the insertion mode you can use `C-g` to cancel the insertion.
 In this case, both the opening and closing pairs are removed and the point returns to the original position.
 The region is not deleted even if some "delete-selection" mode is active.

+**New (r99):** You can use functions `sp-select-next-thing` and `sp-select-previous-thing` to activate a region around next or previous expression (or expressions with prefix argument).
+This is very handy in combination with wrapping to wrap pairs around existing expressions or symbols.
+For example, to turn

+    this-is-some-function (complex-function arg)

+into

+    (this-is-some-function (complex-function arg))

+all you need to do is `C-2 C-] (` (when `sp-select-next-thing` is bound to `C-]`)

+*Note: By default, `sp-select-next-thing` only operate on balanced expressions enclosed with pairs.
+If you want to also consider symbols, set `sp-navigate-consider-symbols` to `t`.*

 #### Repeated wrapping

 **New (r93):** After wraping a region and immediately after inserting another *basic* pair (that is, defined by `sp-add-pair`), it is often desired to apply this pair as another wrap around the just wrapped region.
 Imagine, in LaTeX mode, wrapping "word" with quotes to produce `\`word'`.
 Now, hitting another backtick should produce double-quoted word `\`\`word''`.
 The same can apply to `markdown-mode` and \* character to mark italics/bold text.